mfdeveloper/cordova-plugin-nativeview/README.md

 *  "rootViewController" of your storyboard will be
 *  instantiated.
 *
-*  By convention, your
+*  By convention, your Storyboard name needs contains 'Storyboard'
-*  Storyboard name needs finish with 'Storyboard'
+*  string in any part of the name
 */
 cordova.plugins.NativeView.show('MyStorboard');
 ````